PixelsForGlory/Procedural/README.md

 The solution has references set for `UnityEngine.dll` and `UnityEditor.dll`, but the paths for these assemblies are not set.
 To build the library, a reference path must be set to the Managed directory (Default is C:\Program Files\Unity\Editor\Data\Managed):
 ![Reference Path](../../../Screenshots/blob/master/VoxelMeshReferencePath.png?raw=true "Reference Path")

 When working in the editor, use the `DebugUnityEditor` build configuration.
 This will use editor specific code to get the mesh generator thread running when the editor opens.
+Otherwise, use Debug/Release for running the stand alone game.

 ## Installation
 When the build is complete, move the `ProceduralVoxelMesh.dll` to `[PROJECT DIR]\Assets\Plugins`.
-This should trigger a recomple.
+Additionally, move the shader file found in the Shader directory to somewhere in your `[PROJECT DIR]\Assets` directory so it can be found by `Shader.Find()`.

 ## Usage
 Creating a voxel mesh at runtime is simple.
 The following example will create a randomly colored cube on a GameObject with a VoxelMesh component: